Made from pasteurized cow's milk

 Aroma: earthy, nutty, smokey

-Aisy Cendre is a traditional French farmhouse cheese made from unpasteurised cow’s milk.
-The semi-soft cheese produced in Burgundy region of France is coated with a thick layer of ash that gives a distinctive flavour and aroma.
+Aisy Cendre is a traditional French farmhouse cheese made from pasteurised cow’s milk.
+The semi-soft cheese produced in the Burgundy region of France is coated with a thick layer of ash that gives a distinctive flavour and aroma.
 Also known as Cendre d'Aisy, the ash or cendre in French, gives the cheese its name.

-A washed rind cheese, mostly an Époisses, is matured by covering with oak or grapevine ash.
-Before and after rolling it with a coat of ash, the cheese is washed in marc de Bourgogne wine.
+A washed-rind cheese, mostly an Époisses, is matured by covering with oak or grapevine ash.
+Before and after rolling it with a coat of ash, the cheese is washed in Marc de Bourgogne wine.
 Aisy Cendre takes a longer time to mature than normal cheeses, at least a month.
 As it ripens the pate softens but most cheese lovers enjoy a somewhat firm version of the produce.

 The aroma of Aisy Cendre is strong and the flavour is aggressive.
 It is a very rich & creamy cheese with 50% fat content.
 The centre of the cheese is salty, chalky and almost white in colour.
-As it moves towards the ash covered rind, the cheese assumes a smoky flavour and smoother, creamier texture.
+As it moves towards the ash-covered rind, the cheese assumes a smoky flavour and smoother, creamier texture.
 The cheese is sold in small wheels, weighing 8 ounces each.